JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/A_Urantia_Church.md

 Some people will see the development of a Urantia church as a great sell-out, the beginning of bureaucracy, and the death of real religion.
 I would ask this question of such folks: How many practicing Gnostics do you know?
 The Gnostics in early Christianity were opposed to the development of a professional clergy and they were against overmuch organization.
 But without organization they had no power.
 Gnosticism wilted away as a result of the power of the organized Christian church.
 Humans are institution builders because institutions are the machines that carry out the great tasks of civilization.
 The Urantia movement will have difficulty accomplishing large, long term programs without the power of a well-organized church.

-On [UB 97:10.7](/en/The_Urantia_Book/97#p10_7), the authors of _The Urantia Book_ offer an additional reason for the development of a socialized religious institution such as a church: “The Jewish religion persisted also because of its institutions.
+On <a id="a54_3"></a>[UB 97:10.7](/en/The_Urantia_Book/97#p10_7), the authors of _The Urantia Book_ offer an additional reason for the development of a socialized religious institution such as a church: “The Jewish religion persisted also because of its institutions.
 It is difficult for religion to survive as the private practice of isolated individuals.”
-And again on [UB 98:6.1](/en/The_Urantia_Book/98#p6_1): “While it is true that the institutionalization of religion has usually detracted from its spiritual quality, it is also a fact that no religion has thus far succeeded in surviving without the aid of institutional organization of some degree, greater or lesser.”
+And again on <a id="a54_353"></a>[UB 98:6.1](/en/The_Urantia_Book/98#p6_1): “While it is true that the institutionalization of religion has usually detracted from its spiritual quality, it is also a fact that no religion has thus far succeeded in surviving without the aid of institutional organization of some degree, greater or lesser.”
 If a Urantia religion exists or is developing, then it seems it will eventually need to organize to survive.

 > _Humans are institution builders because institutions are the machines that carry out the great tasks of civilization.
 The Urantia movement will have difficulty accomplishing large, long term programs without the power of a well-organized church._